 - C. The following are EDG examples: - 1.
-[A couple is applying for Medicaid for themselves and their 3 children, ages 4, 6, and 10.
-They state they aren't married and do not intend to file taxes.
-All household members fall under Non-Filer rules.
+A household applying for Medicaid for all members includes unmarried parents and their 3 children, ages 4, 6, and 10.
+They state they do not intend to file taxes; therefore, all members fall under Non-Filer rules.